I am guessing that this is a contentious topic, so it is that much more fun to talk about…

 So, the reality is that the "average" project manager or developer makes a poor Scrum Master.
 The “best” Scrum Masters will be found by identifying individuals that are well-trained, educated and passionate about Agile and servant leadership, regardless of their background.

 It is well known why some project managers make poor Scrum Masters.
 They use their “command and control” attitude on the Scrum Team.
-What most Agilists with software development backgrounds don’t understand is that many project managers who were trained as professional project managers, were never intended to use a command and control style.
-I was trained early on in my career as a project manager that we were most effective if we could motivate and lead our teams without using a carrot or a stick, but by engaging them in the vision and ultimate success of the project.
+What most Agilists with software development backgrounds don’t understand is that many project managers who were trained as professional project managers were never intended to use a command and control style either.
+I was trained early on in my career as a project manager that we could be most effective if we could motivate and lead our teams without using a carrot or a stick, but by engaging them in the vision and ultimate success of the project.
 PMI actually promotes the concept of influencing without authority.
-Throughout my career as a project manager, I never had any functional power.
-The developers never reported to me, I wasn’t the technical expert, so how was I successful?
+Throughout my career as a project manager I never had any functional authority.
+The developers never reported to me.
+I wasn't the technical expert.
+So, how was I successful?
 By being a servant leader!
 We were trained to remove impediments, make sure there were minimal distractions for the team, and you know what?
 We were trained when projects were high-risk, we should meet every day with the team to remove impediments.
 Sound familiar?
 Granted, as with Scrum Masters today, most project managers were assigned from the ranks of functional managers who were familiar with a directive style of management, and many loved the “hero” status reserved for those overachievers, but that was never the intent.
 Those project managers that I worked with, who were trained as I was, and those that I trained later in my career would make excellent Scrum Masters today.